LevelbossMike/ember-statecharts/docs/statecharts.md

 This might seem like an annoying level of indirection first but soon you will notice that this indirection provides a safety net for your application behavior.
-Instead of the burden of keeping track of the implicit states that your application can find itself in in your head all the time you will model your behavior explicitly and let the statechart figure out what needs to happen.
-In the above example users can't retrigger the `buttonClickedTask` when they trigger the `buttonClicked` repeatetly while the statechart finds itself in the `busy` state for example.
+Instead of the burden of keeping track of the implicit states that your application can find itself in, in your head all the time you will model your behavior explicitly and let the statechart figure out what needs to happen.
+In the above example, users can't retrigger the `buttonClickedTask` when they trigger the `buttonClicked`-action repeatedly while the statechart finds itself in the `busy` state for example.

 ### The statechart's context - using `withContext`